PathPlanning/LPAstar/README.md

     * `<metrictype>` - defines the type of metric for heuristic function.
 Possible values - "euclidean", "diagonal", "manhattan", "chebyshev".
 Default value is "euclidean".
     * `<hweight>` - defines the weight of heuristic function.
 Default value is "1".
-    * `<breakingties>` - used only by A\* and defines the priority in OPEN list when nodes have the equal F-values.
-Possible values - "g-min", "g-max".
-Default value is "g-max".
     * `<allowdiagonal>` - boolean tag that defines the possibility to make diagonal moves.
 Setting it to "false" restricts agent to make cardinal (horizonal, vertical) moves only.
 Default value is "true".
     * `<cutcorners>` - boolean tag that defines the possibilty to make diagonal moves when one adjacent cell is untraversable.
 The tag is ignored if diagonal moves are not allowed.
 Default value is "false".
     * `<allowsqueeze>` - boolean tag that defines the possibility to make diagonal moves when both adjacent cells are untraversable.
 The tag is ignored if cutting corners is not allowed.
 Default value is "false".